 Schedule Routine Check-Ups

-Now that you and your spouse-to-be completed a financial inventory, created financial goals for the future, and developed a budget, you will want to schedule regular financial check-ups.
+Now that you and your spouse-to-be completed a financial inventory, created financial goals for the future, and developed a budget, you’ll want to schedule regular financial check-ups.
 Taking the time to meet with your partner about your financial progress will help you prepare financially for marriage as well as celebrate your financial accomplishments.

 Avoiding the review of your finances regularly can veer your financial plan off course.
 Reviewing your finances regularly will help you stay motivated.
 It will also allow you to evaluate where you can clean up your habits, or even where you can loosen up.

-Overall, it’s important to revise your financial plan often, to assure that you are still on track.
+Overall, it’s important to revise your financial plan often, to assure that you’re still on track.
 Conducting check-ups will also allow you and your spouse to assure your goals and objectives remain the same.
 If not, these conversations will enable you to initiate the discussion if they’ve changed and how you want to move forward.
 Ultimately, these check-ups will benefit your finances as well as your marital communication skills.

 Assess Your Insurance Needs